Wendy Williams Announces She Is Moving Out Of Her Sober House: ‘I Have A Whole New Life Planned’

-Wendy Williams announced during Monday’s episode of The Wendy Williams Show that she will be moving out of her sober house, where she has been recovering from an addiction for several weeks, in just a few days.
+Wendy Williams announced during Monday’s episode of The Wendy Williams Show that she will be moving out of her sober house — where she has been recovering from an addiction for several weeks — in just a few days.
 In a lengthy statement, the television personality reflected on her time at the house in New York, admitting that it was the best place for her to be.
-Williams also thanked fans for their support through her journey and declared that she has a brand new life ahead of her.
+Williams also thanked fans for their support through her journey, and declared that she has a brand new life ahead of her.

 “You know I’ve been dealing with issues with addiction, alcoholism and I have a whole new life that I planned for myself and my son,” she said, according to E!
 News.

 The audience cheered her on as she spoke about her future.
-Williams continued on to paint a picture of life in the sober house—four gray walls, no television in her room, no phone—and explained that it forced her to think about her life.
+Williams continued on to paint a picture of life in the sober house — four gray walls, no television in her room, no phone — and explained that it had forced her to think about her life.

 “It’s one of the best things honestly that could have ever happened to me,” she added.
 “Because, you know, when you think about your life, you think about how you’ve been delivering to the world and especially here on the show.”